konflic/demo_app/README.md

 # demo_app

-This is demo web app
+This is demo web app developed for python qa automation demonstration.